godotengine/godot-docs/tutorials/scripting/c_sharp/c_sharp_basics.rst

 - Standalone JetBrains dotTrace/dotMemory.
 - Visual Studio.

-Profiling managed + unmanaged code at once is possible with both JetBrains tools and Visual Studio, but limited to Windows OS.
+Profiling managed and unmanaged code at once is possible with both JetBrains tools and Visual Studio, but limited to Windows.